Greenwood Stool MakingThis product has a 5 Star Rating

-Greenwood Stool Making Weekend Hampshire.
+Stool Making Weekend Hampshire for One person.
 This stool making course teaches you the basics of working with green wood and turning a tree into a stool in a weekend.

 On Saturday you will explore the farm's woodlands and learn about the past, present and future of the land and wildlife that surrounds the farm.
 You'll have the opportunity to discuss the properties and potential of different wood types.
 You can then select your tree to be felled and then take the wood back with you.

 Returning to the workshop you will be taught about the art of working with green wood, and given guidance as you split from the log and shape the components of your stool.
 You will enjoy a heart lunch and go to the village pub or bring your own barbecue food for dinner before relaxing round the bonfire (weather permitting).